 Rowena: I’ll talk about two points, first in terms of the communities that we serve, second to those women interested in doing work in this space.
-An experience that sticks out in my mind is one of our deployments in western Afghanistan with World Vision a few years back where we were standing up a community health worker program.
+An experience that sticks out in my mind is one of our deployments in the Middle East with World Vision a few years back where we were standing up a community health worker program.

 A lot of things are different there of course, but the specific things I remember was sitting down with an 80 year old grandmother who had never touched a phone in her life and had a very basic level of literacy – giving her a phone, her very first one, and thinking “there’s no way this is going to work.”
 But seeing her energy and her excitement and how determined she was… she wouldn’t go home until she figured out how to use the program.
 It was particularly meaningful because her husband, son, and grandson, who was 7 years old all had phones, but she had never been allowed to touch or handle one.
 So it was one of those things where you have this glimpse into this vast space of untapped human potential.
 It was a very tricky situation at first, but that group of women ended up being some of our very best users, and still to this day they’re using the application even though our visits wrapped up long ago.